 While I am pretty sure that you will get used to the rain, I am not quite sure you will get used to Seattleites’ overuse of shades.
 Despite the lack of sunshine, Seattleites are known for collecting sunglasses.
 In fact, Seattleites buy about 50 percent more sunglasses per capita than the national average.

 Seattle’s summers are awesome!

 It is true that it rains a lot during the year.
 But all those rainy months are totally worth it.
 Why?
 Because they are followed by a lovely summer full of long days and perfect weather.
 Usually, the summer season starts at the beginning of July and lasts until the end of August.
 But if you are lucky enough, it might continue to be sunny until the end of September.

 Summer in Seattle!

 The Seattle Freeze

-Most people living in Seattle don’t realize the Seattle Freeze because they are used to it.
+Most people living in the Emerald City, don’t realize the Seattle Freeze because they are used to it.
 For newcomers, however, the city offers an icy welcome that is believed to be caused by the Scandinavian factor.
 You see, a long time ago, Seattle was a Scandinavian town.
 It was home to Swedish and Norwegian people.

 The city is not made for snow

-Ironically enough, the city is allergic to snow because snow in Seattle turns really quickly into ice.
+Ironically enough, the city is allergic to snow because snow in Seattle turns into ice really quick.
 This, in turn, makes it very dangerous and almost impossible to drive.
 That’s why whenever it snows in Seattle, as a newcomer, you will notice that you might be the only one walking down the street.
 Everyone else usually locks themselves up in their homes.
 You will get used to this too.
 In fact, you will get so used to it, that you will look forward to snow to use it as a very good reason to stay home.